 Myanmar is on the Map for Bird Watching

 Myanmar is currently a hot spot as a tour destination in Southeast Asia.
-Known certainly for its cultural value, this country (a.k.a.
-Burma) is also a worthy destination for its abundant wildlife, and not just in remote areas such as Putao in northern Kachin State, but also close to Yangon.
+Known certainly for its cultural value, this country, also known as Burma, is also a worthy destination for its abundant wildlife.
+And not just in remote areas such as Putao in northern Kachin State, but also close to Yangon.

 Every year around the globe, millions of birds fly from the northern hemisphere to warmer tropical climates.
 The East Asian-Australian Flyway bisects Myanmar and Moeyun Gyi Wetlands is one of a network of rest stops along the flight path of millions of migratory birds.

-A recent census at Moeyun Gyi reveled that there are 125 species of water birds.
-The best season to visit is from November to March when Moeyun Gyi hosts over 20,000 migratory birds species such as herons, pelicans, cranes and cormorants.
+A recent census at Moeyun Gyi revealed that there are 125 species of water birds.
+The best season to visit is from November to March when this protected wetland hosts over 20,000 migratory birds species such as herons, pelicans, cranes and cormorants.